afoix/haru-webapp-template/README.md

 * `test` contains tests for all the classes, and SQL for setting up the test database.

 ##  TDD/BDD and Dev cycle
 Add graph with TDD and BDD and more frameworks.
-Apply new TDD